PlatzKiecker/docs/README.md

 #### Overview

 The dashboard provides an overview of the reservations, including the start time, approximate duration, and the number of reserved tables and guests.
 Bookings can be filtered by date (today, tomorrow, exact date).
-The reservation is listed under the name of the person who made it; this person can also leave a note for the restaurateur.
-The current status of the booking is displayed in the ‘Status column’ (canceled, confirmed, pending).
+The reservation is listed under the name of the person who made it; this person can also leave a note for the restauranteur.
+The current status of the booking is displayed in the ‘Status’ column (canceled, confirmed, pending).

 ![Dashboard](images/dashboard.png)